Montserrat from Barcelona

 Can you visit Montserrat without a tour?

 Yes.
-Most visitors organize their Montserrat day trip independently using public transport or by car.
+Most visitors organize their Barcelona to Montserrat day trip independently, either by public transport or by car.
 A guided tour is optional and mainly recommended if you prefer a structured itinerary or want additional context during the visit.

 How long do you need in Montserrat?

-Most visitors spend between half a day and a full day in Montserrat.
-A shorter visit is enough to see the monastery and main viewpoints, while a full day allows time for hiking trails, scenic walks, and a more relaxed experience.
+Most visitors spend between half a day and a full day on a Barcelona to Montserrat day trip.
+A shorter visit is enough to see the monastery and main viewpoints, while a full day gives you time for hiking trails, scenic walks and a more relaxed experience.

 Sergio López Prieto - Montserrat